 Can you believe we left out tons of plastic types throughout the years the Buzzz was made?!
-In our Disc Golf Store we currently hold 84 different Mold/Artworks for the Discraft Buzzz.
-This is not counting say an ESP Buzzz (50) of them in stock; we count that as (1).
-At Disc Golf Shopping we try to keep this ever changing market with the most up-to-date discs available for customers.
+In our Disc Golf Store, we keep adding new stock consistently at Disc Golf Shopping to keep up with the most up-to-date discs available for customers.

-A very comfortable disc with a larger diameter disc like many Mid Range’s are.
-It has the same characteristics as many others, but the Discraft Buzzz just seems to find it’s way in everyone’s bag, not just experts!
+A very comfortable disc with a larger diameter disc-like many Mid Range’s are.
+It has the same characteristics as many others, but the Discraft Buzzz just seems to find it’s the way in everyone’s bag, not just experts!

-While each run of disc will have some type of difference especially with the plastic you are choose to throw the Discraft Buzzz in, one thing is for sure, it will fly straight and have minimal fade.
-When choosing a stiffer plastic such as Elite Z, Biz Z, Glow Elite Z or Elite X it will seem a little bit more Over Stable than if you were throwing it in Z FLX, Titanium or ESP.
-Wait you forgot about Pro D!
-Well that’s because we want to place it in an even farther category of Stable compared to being Overstable.
-Don’t get carried away though, a Pro D Buzzz does not mean you will be getting a Super Stable disc.
-They have their own Model for that.
+While each run of the disc will have some type of difference especially with the plastic you choose to throw the Discraft Buzzz in, one thing is for sure, it will fly straight and have minimal fade.
+When choosing a stiffer plastic such as Z, Biz Z or Glow Z it will seem a little bit more Over Stable than if you were throwing it in Z FLX, Titanium or ESP.

 Buzzz ESP has been the go-to buy for the Buzz lately and there are valid reasons for this.
-It’s not because the price is one of the highest, but in a mid-range you are not always looking for stiffness.
-As previously stated, the stiffness in Elite Z, Pro D, Elite X and Biz Z are stiffer and provides extra durability, but is hindered on the ability to provide extra grip.
-When you are throwing a Mid-Range disc, you want perfect accuracy and it’s much easier to obtain when you have additional grip on you Discraft Buzzz.
+It’s not because the price is one of the highest, but in a mid-range, you are not always looking for stiffness.
+As previously stated, the stiffness in Z, and Biz Z are stiffer and provides extra durability, but is hindered on the ability to provide extra grip.
+When you are throwing a Mid-Range disc, you want perfect accuracy and it’s much easier to obtain when you have an additional grip on you Discraft Buzzz.